alinaavanesyan/alina/pages/projects/novel-associations.md

   </div>
 </div>

-**Update** - 06/06/19: Our paper on external morphology of the spotted lanternfly has been submitted to PLOS ONE!
+**Update** - 06/06/19: Our paper on external morphology of the spotted lanternfly has been submitted to PLOS ONE.
+**Update** - 09/20/19: The paper is currently in revision.

 <hr>